ss4328/CourseMatter/README.md

     - Allows for later features to filter users
 - one-to-many Course-to-Content.
 Allows very fast lookup for content for a course.
 - PostGreSQL (read tech-stack section)

+## Sample Workflow to test features
+- Log in as Admin
+    - test if the admin,admin credentials work or create new superuser
+- Register several users: A,B,C,D
+- Log in to django admin panel
+    - Go to usergroups
+        - Assign A,B as teachers
+    - (Don't assign C,D in teacherGroup)
+- Now dashboard accessible from top-right menu for A,B (but not for C,D)
+- You can now add content and courses for C,D along with Tags

+Verification
+- Tags show up as categories on the sidebar
+- Courses show up on homepage and courseView
+- Content Show up on the assigned Courses
+- Edit/Delete buttons are only available for authenticated teachers on their own content and dashboard is invisible for students.

+Bug Alert!
+- You've to add atleast one content in a course to allow django to display its attributes on the course page
+    - Easily fixable by passing course context data in a context dictionary as done in the homepage
+    - Left bug for time constraints

 ## Areas for Improvement
 #### Front-End